mmbeeb/STEST/README.md

 serialdevices.h

+***

 Some of the issues are:

 serialdevices.cpp
 =================
-1)Conflict between threads using IP232Write (data into buffer) & IP232Read (data from buffer) leading to corruption of data pointers.
+1)Conflict between threads writing to/reading from the data buffers leading to corruption of data pointers.
 Fix: Use Critical Sections.

 2)Infrequent updates to other side of the nRTS flag state.